 Misdiagnosis exists in these three forms;

 - Wrong diagnosis – This refers to when a medical professional makes an incorrect diagnosis of your illness.
 The diagnosis may be far worse than what you are actually suffering or otherwise.
-The consequence of wrong diagnosis is that it brings undue emotional and psychological trauma to the patient in addition to the fact that the patient will be subjected to wrong treatment.
-In some cases, wrong diagnosis have led to unnecessary surgery procedures and this is highly unacceptable.

-- Failure to diagnose (Total Misdiagnosis) – This is a case where the condition is completely missed, meaning that the patient does not get any treatment at all.
+This will mean that the patient’s chances of survival will be reduced.
+Also, the patient may need a more aggressive treatment plan to treat the condition.
+Sometimes, what should have been corrected with a minor procedure may now require a major surgery. - Failure to diagnose (Total Misdiagnosis) – This is a case where the condition is completely missed, meaning that the patient does not get any treatment at all.

 Examples Misdiagnosis